Talking Memory Loss with Your Doctor

 Which questions to ask

-What tests do you need, and how should I prepare?
+What tests might I need, and how should I prepare?

 If I have dementia, what should I watch for?